Certificate Program in Community Museum Studies

 - Assist museum workers in applying their new learning to their institutions.

-- Give museum workers training that results in recognized qualifications.
+- Give students training that results in recognized qualifications.

-- Serve museums through a training program tailored to their needs.
+- Serve museums and heritage professionals through a training program tailored to their needs.

 - Facilitate recognition of the specialized skills, knowledge and standards of excellence needed for the successful management and operation of a museum.